MattCarothers/liar/README.md

 Each line of the block list should consists of a domain, an IP, and an optional TTL separated by whitespace.
 For example:

 badguymalwaredownload.com     127.0.0.1       86400

+The above looks for requests for badguymalwaredownload.com and spoofs a response pointing to 127.0.0.1 with a TTL of 86400 seconds